 of smokers want to quit, 10% of whom intend to do so within 3 months

-280 children
+26 children

-under the age of 16 start smoking every day in England
+start smoking every day

 To achieve smokefree the government should adopt the additional recommendations from the Kahn review: